KafuiEdem/rabito/README.md

 ## SIMPLE CALCULATOR

-This is a small calculator APP created in python using the pyscript framework.
+This is a small calculator APP created in Python using the PyScript framework.
-The APP can perform below arithmatic calcualtion
+The APP can perform the following arithmetic calculations:

-+ Addition.
++ Addition
-+ Subtitution.
++ Subtraction
-+ Division.
++ Division
 + Multiplication

-The APP checks if you have entered a digit and perform the calculation for you.
-If you enter any thing apart from a number, then it throws `Math Error`.
+The APP checks if you have entered a digit and performs the calculation for you.
+If you enter anything apart from a number, it throws a `Math Error.`

-At the moment, the APP dose not work with decimals.
+Currently, the APP does not work with decimals.

 ## First time lunch of APP
 ![first time](simple2.png)